Northern Ireland is well on the way to becoming the world’s largest pothole, a major international conference was told today.

 “We estimate that 84% of the rural road network here is now made up of holes,” says the Professor.
 “The remaining 16% consists of narrow slivers of tarmac held together with cow dung, with the odd cat’s eye sticking out of it at a weird angle.”

-“We’ve at least two reports of vehicles vanishing completely,” revealed a DfC spokesman.
+“We’ve at least two reports of vehicles vanishing completely,” he continued.
 “In one case a lorry load of chickens drove into a pothole near Broughshane, only re-appearing 6 weeks later in a South African diamond mine.”

 Professor MacAdam had one final word of warning.